Welcome

 We are two Anglican parishes who love God and believe that Jesus is risen from the dead.

-St Peter’s Church is at the North end of the village on Market Place and regular services here follow the Book of Common Prayer.
+St Peter’s Church is at the North end of the village on Market Place and regular services here have a more traditional style.

 Together we seek to serve the Kingdom of God and the people of Mountsorrel.

 Welcome to our website.
-We’d like to thank you for popping by and take this opportunity to invite you to join us at one of our public worship services in the coming days.
+We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
 They are open to all and all are welcome.

-Sunday worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us.
-We hope that you too might be able to join us this coming weekend for one of our services.Holy Week
+Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
+This coming Sunday (7th September) there will be services in both of our Churches.
+You will be most welcome to join with us – even if you’ve never been to our Church before.

 Sign up for news by email: